bbokser/persuasive_waker/user_manual.md

 > Do not attempt to use non-alkaline batteries.

 ## Using the Alarm
-- After setting the alarm hour and time, the display will switch to showing seven lines, which represent the days of the week.
-You can choose between setting the alarm for all seven days, just workdays, or just weekends.
+- After setting the alarm hour and time, the display will switch to showing seven flashing lines, which represent the days of the week.
+You can then choose which days the alarm is set for.
+The order starts with Monday and ends with Sunday.
 - If you wish to cancel your alarm, press the alarm button and then press the "back" button.
 - You can enter the second alarm setting mode by pressing the alarm button twice in a row.
 - Press the button on the key fob to deactivate the alarm when it sounds.